 $25,000 in property damage liability per accident.

-While this is the minimum insurance you need to get behind the wheel in Rhode Island, most Jerry drivers choose to buy higher liability limits, comprehensive and collision coverage.
-Considering that over 12% of Rhode Island drivers are uninsured, buying uninsured/underinsured motorist (UIM) protection is also recommended.
+While this is the minimum insurance you need to get behind the wheel in Rhode Island, many Jerry drivers choose to buy higher liability limits, comprehensive and collision coverage.
+Considering that over 12% of Rhode Island drivers are uninsured, buying uninsured/underinsured motorist (UM/UIM) protection is also recommended.

 -